tmill15/vagrant-kubeadm/README.md

 The cluster configfile will be created at: ~/.kube/config-kubeadm.

-It'll be exported to the KUBECONFIG variable automatically.
-To persist between reboots, add to your bashrc file:
+To add the configuration to your KUBECONFIG variable, run:
 ```sh
   export KUBECONFIG=$KUBECONFIG:$HOME/.kube/config-kubeadm
 ```